What Is Phishing

 Why Is Phishing a Problem?

-Cyber criminals use phishing because it’s easy, cheap and effective.
+Cyber criminals use phishing emails because it’s easy, cheap and effective.
 Email addresses are easy to obtain, and emails are virtually free to send.
 With little effort and little cost, attackers can quickly gain access to valuable data.
 Those who fall for phishing scams may end up with malware infections (including ransomware), identity theft, and data loss.

 The data that cybercriminals go after includes personal information—like financial account data, credit card numbers and tax and medical records—as well as sensitive business data, such as customer names and contact information, proprietary product secrets and confidential communications.